tcs-rex/Capstone-Team-Project/README.md

 ## Industry-Sponsored Capstone - Group Project

-Our software engineering capstone project was for a confidential finanical services smb and our work cannot be shared.
+Our software engineering capstone project was for a confidential financial services smb and our work cannot be shared.
 This README provides some highlights of the work.

 ### Tools and Technologies
 ![tech](./tech.png)